monero-rs/base58-monero/README.md

 ## Features

+By default both `check` and `stream` features are enabled.
 If you don't want to include all default features in your project:

 ```
 [dependencies.base58-monero]